Ankurintouch/Explore/README.md

-# Xplore
+# Xplore!
-Xplore App - Ola API Hackathon
+Xplore!
+App - Ola API Hackathon

 Here is the project concept about Xplore